tencent-quantum-lab/tensorcircuit/docs/source/faq.rst

 When should I use GPU for the quantum simulation?
 ----------------------------------------------------

-In general, for circuit with qubit count larger than 16 or for circuit simulation with large batch dimension more than 16, GPU simulation will be faster than CPU simulation.
+In general, for a circuit with qubit count larger than 16 or for circuit simulation with large batch dimension more than 16, GPU simulation will be faster than CPU simulation.
-That is to say, for very small circuit and very small batch dimension of vectorization, GPU may show worse performance than CPU.
+That is to say, for very small circuits and the very small batch dimensions of vectorization, GPU may show worse performance than CPU.
 But one have to carry out detailed benchmarks on the hardware choice, since the performance is determined by the hardware and task details.

 When should I jit the function?
 ----------------------------------------------------

-For function with "tensor in and tensor out", wrap it with jit will greatly accelerate the evaluation.
-Since the first time of evaluation takes longer time (staging time), jit is only good for functions which has to be evaluated frequently.
+For a function with "tensor in and tensor out", wrapping it with jit will greatly accelerate the evaluation.
+Since the first time of evaluation takes longer time (staging time), jit is only good for functions which have to be evaluated frequently.

 ..
 Warning::